Christian Pulisic injury update: Chelsea reveal latest on USMNT star

-Christian Pulisic is stepping up his return from injury, but the USMNT superstar will not be fit to play at Tottenham this Sunday (Watch live, 11:30am ET on Peacock Premium).
+Christian Pulisic is stepping up his return from injury, but the USMNT superstar may not be ready for at least another week.

-On his 23rd birthday, there is some positive news about his recovery.
+There is some positive news about his recovery, though, as the Chelsea winger missed the win at Tottenham but after that victory, Thomas Tuchel provided an update to ProSoccerTalk.

 [ MORE: How to watch Premier League in USA ]